ramonbouckaert/countback/README.md

 ## Building

-To build, run `mvn clean package` in the root directory.
-The build targets Java 17.
+To build, run `./gradlew build` in the root directory.
+The build targets JavaScript and produces a `dist/` folder in the project root.

 ## Running

-With a JRE for Java 17 or higher installed, run:

-`java -jar [path_to_jar]`
+To serve on your local machine, you can run:

+`npm install -g serve`
+`serve -s dist`